Posted April 5, 2016

-“A new strain of malware is targeting PoS terminals in the US, aimed at small businesses and banks that have not yet transitioned to the new EMV chip and PIN card system.
+“A new strain of Malware: Software that is intended to damage or disable computers and computer systems. is targeting PoS terminals in the US, aimed at small businesses and banks that have not yet transitioned to the new EMV chip and PIN card system.

 Named TresureHunt, this new PoS (Point of Sale) malware piece has been around since late 2014, when FireEye researchers discovered traces of its early variants.”

 The Federal Trade Commission (FTC) issued warning letters to app developers who have installed a piece of software that can monitor a device’s microphone to listen for audio signals that are embedded in television advertisements.
 Known as Silverpush, the software is designed to monitor consumers’ television use through the use of “audio beacons” emitted by TVs, which consumers can’t hear but that can be detected by the software.
 The letter warns developers that if their statements or user interfaces state or imply that the apps in question are not collecting and transmitting television viewing data when in fact they do, then the app developers could be in violation of Section 5 of the FTC Act.

 “A self-described pro-ISIS group posted the names of 55 New Jersey Transit police officers, their addresses and phone numbers in social media, and urged followers to carry out lone wolf attacks, according to several news reports.

 The so-called Caliphate Cyber Army first posted the threats on Twitter on March 6, and then again on Monday, according to NBC New York.
 They have since been taken down.”